 In addition to coursework, our students gain practical experience in higher ed administration through a required practicum, assistantships, and other positions.
 The curriculum gives them opportunities to reflect on these experiences and integrate them into their scholarly work.

 Some of our students come directly from undergraduate programs, while others have extensive experience in higher education.
 They have a wide range of undergraduate degrees and many worked in campus administrative offices as undergraduates.
-Most complete the master’s program in two years as full-time students in a cohort of 15-18, but part-time enrollment is possible as well.
+Most complete the master’s program in two years as full-time students, but part-time enrollment is possible as well.

 Our alumni go on to work in higher education administration in such areas as student affairs, residential life, student activities, academic advising, admissions, assessment, policy, and development.